Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Source: OSS Research, TCMD SEC filings, Dept. of VA Affairs, National Prosthetic Patient Database, Monthly Sales $, Data shows TCMD VA revenue greater than total VA spending.
 VA spending data above includes only the E0652 code, Tactile includes revenue from E0651 and E0652, as well as accessory products.

-More importantly, the filing of the Qui Tam lawsuit coincided with a significant fall off in VA spending on E0652 devices:
+More importantly, the filing of the Qui Tam lawsuit coincided with a significant falloff in VA spending on E0652 devices:

 Source: OSS Research, TCMD SEC filings, Dept. of VA Affairs, National Prosthetic Patient Database, Monthly Sales $